 - 1. Water from the underground mine Wastewater from the underground mine is pumped to the tailings storage facility (TSF) wastewater treatment plant (WWTP) for treatment prior to discharge. - 2.
 Process water from the mill Most of the process water collected from the mill through tailings and concentrate thickening and filtration is recycled for reuse in the milling process.
-However, a portion of the process water is continually purged from the system to maintain water chemistry suitable for proper flotation performance.
-Prior to recycling the water is treated at the mill in either a 400 gallon per minute (gpm) or an 800 gpm treatment plant.
-The portion of water purged from the system is piped to the TSF WWTP for additional treatment prior to discharge.
-Water treatment consists of hydrogen peroxide addition to destroy cyanide, ferric iron co-precipitation, flocculation, and settling of precipitates reducing metal concentrations in the wastewater. - 3.
+However, a portion of the wastewater is purged from the system to maintain water chemistry suitable for proper flotation performance.
+This purged wastewater is treated at the mill in an 800 gallon per minute (gpm) treatment plant.
+Treatment consists of hydrogen peroxide addition to destroy cyanide, ferric iron coprecipitation, flocculation, and settling of precipitates reducing metal concentrations in the wastewater.
+The treated mill process water is piped to the TSF WWTP for additional treatment prior to discharge. - 3.
 Sanitary wastes from the mine and mill area (920 Area) and Hawk Inlet terminal areas are treated to secondary standards and disinfected in a sequencing batch reactor (SBR) package plant then pumped through pipes to the TSF WWTP for additional treatment prior to discharge.
-The average effluent flow rate for the 920 Area and Hawk Inlet SBRs are about 7,200 and 5,800 gallons per day (gpd), respectively.
+The average effluent flow rate for the 920 Area and Hawk Inlet SBRs are about 7,200 and 5,800 gallons per day (gpd), respectively. - 4.
+Storm water from the mine and mill area Storm water drainage from the mine and mill area are collected through of a series of lined ditches, degritting basins, and ponds.
+These waters are piped to the TSF WWTP for treatment prior to discharge.

-- 4. Storm water from the mine and mill area Storm water drainage from the mine and mill area are collected through of a series of lined ditches, degritting basins, and ponds.
-These waters are piped to the TSF WWTP for treatment prior to discharge. - 5.
-Storm water from the Hawk Inlet terminal area Storm water from the Hawk Inlet terminal area is collected in a degrit basin and piped to the TSF WWTP for treatment prior to discharge. - 6.
-Seepage and runoff from waste rock storage areas 23 and D, Pond C, and Pond D -Seepage and runoff from these waste rock storage areas are collected in ponds below the waste rock storage piles.
+- 5. Storm water from the Hawk Inlet terminal area Storm water from the Hawk Inlet terminal area is collected in a degrit basin and piped to the TSF WWTP for treatment prior to discharge. - 6.
+Seepage and runoff from waste rock storage areas 23 and D, Pond C, and Pond D Seepage and runoff from these waste rock storage areas are collected in ponds below the waste rock storage piles.
 These wastewaters are routed either back to the mill for use in mill processes or are pumped to the TSF WWTP for further treatment prior to discharge. - 7.
-Tailings disposal facility seepage and runoff Seepage and contact water from the dry tailings facility are collected in Pond 7 located below the TSF WWTP. - 8.
-Intercepted groundwater Groundwater, including beneath Pond 7 and the TSF, is intercepted and piped to the TSF WWTP for treatment prior to discharge.
+Tailings disposal facility seepage and runoff Seepage from the dry tailings facility and contact from the tailings disposal facility are collected in Pond 7 located below the TSF WWTP.

-These eight wastewater streams are combined and treated in the TSF WWTP, a 3,200 gpm wastewater treatment plant, located near the dry tailings facility.
+These seven wastewater streams are combined and treated in the TSF WWTP, a 3,200 gpm wastewater treatment plant, located near the dry tailings facility.
 The treatment process is the same as that used for the mill wastewaters (ferric iron co-precipitation, neutralization, and filtration).
 The TSF WWTP effluent is discharged through outfall 002.
 Sludge from the treatment plant is thickened, filtered, and disposed in the dry tailings facility.

-During the 2005 NPDES permit cycle, the total discharge rate from outfall 002 averaged 1.5 million gallons per day (mgd) with a maximum daily flow of 3.4 mgd.
+During the 2005 permit term, the total discharge rate from outfall 002 averaged 1.5 million gallons per day (mgd) with a maximum daily flow of 3.4 mgd.
 The effluent outfall line has a maximum capacity of 4.6 mgd.
 Pollutants of concern present in the discharge include cadmium, copper, lead, mercury, zinc, cyanide, five-day biological oxygen demand (BOD), total suspended solids (TSS), pH, and fecal coliform bacteria.
 Based on the maximum design capacities of the SBR package plant and the TSF WWTP, treated domestic wastewater comprises 0.13 percent of the discharge flow.